-Polling, postal and count staff must not work on behalf of a candidate during an election campaign, nor be related to a prospective candidate.
+Polling, postal and counting staff must not work on behalf of a candidate during the election campaign or be related to a prospective candidate.

-We then employ a group of canvassers to chase up non responders to the initial and reminder forms during the "door-knocking" stage.
+We then employ canvassers to chase up non responders to the initial delivery and reminder forms during the ‘door-knocking’ stage.

 All canvassers receive annual training.

-We currently employ about 40 form deliverers/canvassers and vacancies sometimes occur and we hold a waiting list.
-If you are interested in doing either role, please write to the Electoral Services Team giving you contact details and the areas that you may be interested in.
+We employ about 40 deliverers and canvassers.
+If you are interested in doing either role, please email the electoral services team: email@example.com giving your contact details and the areas that you are interested in covering.